dtagent2000/VTES-Elysium/README.md

 Pure vanilla JS.
 No framework, no build step, zero dependencies.
 The client is a single HTML file that renders with DOM and CSS transforms (not canvas) and persists via localStorage.
 The multiplayer server is dependency-free Node.
 The WebSocket protocol itself is hand-rolled straight on net/http.
 Even the crypto is pure JS.

-The goal is to have an intuitive game client that looks nice and is easy to set up and play with your friend group.
+TL;DR: The goal is to have an intuitive game client that looks nice and is easy to set up and play with your friend group.

 PLEASE NOTE THIS IS VERY MUCH A WORK IN PROGRESS!
 All feedback is appreaciated. 🙂